gift-exe/gift-exe.github.io/_pages/about.md

 Y'know, to a large extent, this is what the future is about...
 (which is) AI being fully integrated into our everyday lives and into humanity as a race.

 Right now I'm trying to understand what exactly is going on in this field.
-Hopefully, everyone is as confused as me too (jk -- it's a joke it'll be bad if no one knew what they were doing 👀)
+Hopefully, everyone is as confused as me too (jk -- it's a joke.
+It'll be bad if no one knew what they were doing 👀)

 I still have a lot to say 🙂 but I'm too lazy to type all of it...
 So for now, I'll try to become less confused and build some RL models while I'm at it (hehe).